wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Home.md

 #####Localization support

-The LUIS UI is always in English, but several languages such as English, German, French, Italian, Spanish, Portogues, Japanese and Chinese are supported when it comes to understanding utterances.
+The LUIS UI is always in English, but several languages such as English, German, Korean, French, Italian, Spanish, Portogues, Japanese and Chinese are supported when it comes to understanding utterances.

 #####Accessing LUIS programmatically